-Walk to School on Wednesday, October 2!
+Walk to School Day 2021 is Wednesday, October 6!

 Walk to School Day started in 1997 to help families try something new and encourage those who already practice this healthy habit.
 One-day events such as these also raise awareness among local officials and law enforcement about potential policy changes, ensuring motorists keep the roads safe for all users, and needed infrastructure improvements, such as sidewalks or signage.